JJ/hoborg/text/text.md

 not mean I have to *like* them, right?
 I could have liked this one, though, if only she'd had a nicer and bigger rack.
 Nothing personal, Duke, you're my man.

-But she continued following us, asking us where we were from and what we did in the circus and so on and so forth until we were so close to the circus that we had either to charley the paper or take another path and start to paper it.
+But she continued in our footsteps, asking us where we were from and what we did in the circus and so on and so forth until we were so close to the circus that we had either to charley the paper or take another path and start to paper it.
 We didn't feel like doing the second and we needed some independence.

 "You want to earn a few pesos, girlie?"
 I asked her.
 If she came around maybe we could check her for the revue.
 After seeing her naked,